CLOSE(2) System Calls CLOSE(2)

 To deallocate means to make the file descriptor available for return by

-subsequent calls to open(2) or other functions that allocate file
+open(2) or other functions that allocate file

 descriptors.
 All outstanding record locks owned by the process on the file